 Studying within this area at university will improve organisational and time-management skills, as well as social skills through group work and presentations.
 Studying at university will aid individuals in their ability to work independently and to gain initiative.
 An undergraduate will learn to prioritise tasks, work to a deadline and seek help when they need it.

 Why should I study accounting?

 A degree in accounting will be challenging and require a lot of independent studying, but can offer great rewards and job prospects after graduation.
-Many companies show an interest with finance and will have job opportunities available for those who have studied it.
-Accounting graduates also start on a higher salary than others in comparison, and as all companies and businesses need accounting roles the employment opportunities are not as scarce as other areas.
+Many companies show an interest in finance and will have job opportunities available for those who have studied it.
+Accounting graduates also start on a higher salary than others in comparison, and as all companies and businesses need accounting roles, the employment opportunities are not as scarce as other areas.

 What happens after I graduate?

 Many students or graduates of accounting apply for training schemes for international or national companies, although accounting students are not limited to only working within the corporate sector.
-Studying accounting will show employers your ability to analyse statistics and figures, as well as demonstrating that you are extremely numerate – which can be highly sought after.
+Studying accounting will show employers your ability to analyse statistics and figures, as well as to demonstrate that you are extremely numerate – which can be highly sought after.

 Will accounting help me get a job?

 Accounting graduates are valued in many career sectors as it is an extremely important area which companies will continue to invest in.

 What type of jobs can I get with accounting?